 - Sail the Canal de la Robine on an electric boat (no boating license required).

 Day 4 | Arles

-After three days in the Occitanie region, this road trip south of France moves to Provence.
-Provence is one of France’s favorite destinations and a must of any road trip Southern France.
-With gorgeous towns such as Cassis, Grasse, St Remy, and Arles; and stunning countryside, you can see why it remains one of the most popular destinations in France to visit.
+After three days in the Occitanie region, this road trip Southern France moves to Provence.
+Provence is one of France’s favorite destinations and a must on any Southern France itinerary.
+With gorgeous towns such as Cassis, Grasse, St Remy, and Arles and stunning countryside, you can see why it remains one of the most popular destinations in France to visit.

 Located in the heart of Provence, Arles is always a favorite.
 Arles has it all: an interesting Roman heritage, beautiful 17th-century mansions, mazy streets, modern museums, and the wide rolling Rhône River.
 When the temperatures are warm, all the café-terraces and restaurants are full of locals and tourists, creating a lively atmosphere.

 Arles was also the base for Paul Gauguin and Van Gogh.
 Here, Van Gogh painted some of his most famous masterpieces.

 The list of interesting things to visit in Arles includes:

 - Arles through Van Gogh: Espace Van Gogh & Fondation Van Gogh